 - pupils with hearing impairment; - pupils for whom a speech and language disorder is the major presenting difficulty; - pupils with social and communication difficulties.

-Cyfarthfa High School has special adaptations to meet the needs of those with physical difficulties.
+Cyfarthfa High School and Afon Taf High School have special adaptations to meet the needs of those with physical difficulties.